mbcraft/LaravelUtils/README.md

 The routes for this action will be mostly named as the corresponding view.
 The model class must implement the Mbcraft\Laravel\Models\INameable interface.

+# Providers

+The provider *Sentinel2BridgePolicyServiceProvider* class that is included can be used to register policies when using the Sentinel 2 package.

+Simply create your provider class extending Sentinel2BridgePolicyServiceProvider, add the policies to register to a

+`
+...
+class MyAuthServiceProvider extends Sentinel2BridgePolicyServiceProvider {

+    protected $policies = [
+    ... <-- add your policies classes to this array
+    ];
+...
+`

+and remember to add this provider to your config/app.php .

 ====

 -Marco Bagnaresi